jordy-silva/ci-western_onion-msp/README.md

 ### User Stories

 - As agent, I want to be able to add multiple payouts to a single customer, so I don't need to input repeated information
-    - **Feature:** Add button next to each customer record
+    - **Feature:** *'+'* button next to each customer record.

 - As agent, I want to be able to remove payouts added, so we don't waste resources if action is no needed anymore
-    - **Feature:** Delete button next to each payout.
-If last payout removed it also removes the record of the customer
+    - **Feature:** *'Delete'* button next to each payout.
+If the last payout is removed, the record of the customer is also removed.

 - As agent, I want to be able to edit payouts added, so we don't need to delete and add again all information if a mistake is made
-    - **Feature:** Edit button next to each payout.
+    - **Feature:** *'Edit'* button next to each payout.

-- As manager, I want to be able to easily generate the email to WU, so I don't need to waste time by doing lots of copy and paste.
+- As manager, I want to be able to easily generate the email to Western Union, so I don't need to waste time by doing lots of copy pasting.
-    - **Feature:** "Generate email" button
+    - **Feature:** *'Generate email'* option.

 - As manager, I want everyone to know the information has been sent to WU, so we are all in the loop
     - **Feature:** Once the WU email has been generated all records are deleted